“The gene therapy is a laboratory genetic technique practiced in order to cure the genetic disorders by replacing a defective gene with a normal one.”

 - The process of nucleofection

-Besides this, gene therapy has several other limitations that make it unrealistic in recent time.
+Besides this, gene therapy has several other limitations that make it unrealistic at least for now.

 - The effect of gene therapy is not linear, it may work sometime or sometime not.